What costs are covered in the Residence Charge?

 Do I have to pay a deposit?

 All students are required to pay a £250.00 deposit, regardless of whether they live in or not.
-You will be invoiced at the beginning of September and expected to have paid it within 10 days.
+You will be invoiced prior to the start of term and expected to have paid it within 7 days.

 Can I live out of College Accommodation?